SarthakJShetty/Arm/README.md

 - New "dev" branch to be added.

 ##### Note:
-The older version of the repository was deleted due to a lot of unresolved mergin issues.
+The older version of the repository was deleted due to a lot of unresolved merging issues.
 This repository will be updated henceforth.